zavalalabs/zavalalabs.github.io/_posts/2023-4-24-Unifi-Connect-First-Impressions.md

 # Tl;dr

-New tech and imerging technologies tend to draw me in the most.
+New tech and emerging technologies tend to draw me in the most.
 Especially technologies that have the home approval factor.
 That home approval factor is one key reason I started looking into Unifi Connect. (more on that below)

-Once i saw the Unifi Connect product video in my youtube feed I was hooked.
+Once I saw the Unifi Connect product video in my youtube feed I was hooked.
 I had to have it.
 I had to try it.
 I had to see if it would work for me.
 But the question you might have is, what is Unifi Connect?

 I've linked the video below for you to watch.
-The base idea is that Unifi Connect started out as a Enterprise Internet of Things platform.
+The base idea is that Unifi Connect started out as an Enterprise Internet of Things platform.
 When the EA program launched its first products in the line, it started with digital displays.
-The idea here is that Ubiquiti is trying to provide a solution that will eventually have greator functionality.
+The idea here is that Ubiquiti is trying to provide a solution that will eventually have greater functionality.
 Some items featured in the video hint at a portal for employees to access door access, wifi, meeting rooms and other things yet to come.

 [![Unifi Connect](https://img.youtube.com/vi/8x5fhuKWRyo/0.jpg)](https://www.youtube.com/watch?v=8x5fhuKWRyo)